pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ```

 The second command enables writing of restart files by Abaqus, which is required for running unsteady cases.
 This can be done from the GUI when the "Step" module is active in the viewport, by selecting "Output" in the top menu and subsequently "Restart Requests". *Frequency* should be put on *99999*, *overlay* *activated* (this spares disk space since only the last increment is kept) and _interval_ on _1_ (also see [this Abaqus documentation page](https://abaqus-docs.mit.edu/2017/English/SIMACAECAERefMap/simacae-t-simodbrestart.htm)).
-Note that the step type "ImplicitDynamicStep" is an example, it depends on the analysis procedure chosen to run the Abaqus part of the FSI simulation.
+Note that the step type "ImplicitDynamicsStep" is an example, it depends on the analysis procedure chosen to run the Abaqus part of the FSI simulation.
 For a steady simulation this could for example be "StaticStep":

 ```python
 step1 = my_model.StaticStep(name='Step-1', previous='Initial', timePeriod=1.0, initialInc=1, minInc=1e-4, maxNumInc=10, nlgeom=ON, amplitude=RAMP)